tomrickard/node-temp-sensor-relay/README.md

 # Temperature Sensor Relay

-Scripts designed to relay data from an Arduino.
-The scripts are designed to run both on a Raspberry Pi and standard x86 architecture.
+Code for relaying data from an Arduino.
 There are two main scripts, one that assumes custom firmware is present on the Arduino and one that uses Firmata through Johnny-Five.

 ## Using Custom Firmware: `temp-sensor-fireware.js`